 The Oregon Emergency Response System (OERS) is a 24/7 response system that gives local and tribal jurisdictions a way to get hold of the state during times of emergency or disasters to request assistance.

-OEM assesses and plans for threats and hazards that the state faces using several types of documents.
+OEM uses several types of documents to assess plans used to respond and mitigate threats and hazards that the state faces.
 These documents can be found at our Plans and Assessments page.

 Exercises play a vital role in national preparedness by enabling whole community stakeholders to test and validate plans and capabilities, and identify both capability gaps and areas for improvement.